codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ### Two issues

 `two_issues.py` contains the code used to generate and evaluate captions for two issues.
 The code is modified from `evaluation_notes.py` and `issue_alignment.py`.
-Running `two_issues.py` generates captions for all test images and all resolvable issue pairs in the CUB dataset and calculate issue alignment scores under different conditions.
+Running `two_issues.py` generates captions for all test images and all resolvable issue pairs in the CUB dataset and calculates issue alignment scores under different conditions.
 For a discussion of the general approach, the individual conditions, and the results, see the report.